andredla/Drupal/README.md

 # Drupal

-It is a plugin for Firefox and Chrome.
+It is a plugin for Firefox.

 ## What it do:
 It hides the Top and Bottom admin bars, and when editing a component it lists the tokens of form build for a easy to copy functionality.